facebookresearch/nevergrad/_sources/index.rst.txt

     pip install nevergrad

-You can find other installation options in the :ref:`Getting started section <getting_started>`.
+You can find other installation options (including for Windows users) in the :ref:`Getting started section <getting_started>`.

 Feel free to join `Nevergrad users Facebook group <https://www.facebook.com/groups/nevergradusers/>`_.